girdeux31/easyPhysi/README.md

 #### <a name="sec-other-feature-systems"></a>2.4.2.
 Solving system of equations

 System of equations can be defined -with `System` class- and solved with `solve` method.
-The `solve` method accepts a list with as many unknowns as equations defined in the system, see [example XX](#sec-example-d2).
+The `solve` method accepts a list with as many unknowns as equations defined in the system, see [Example](#sec-example-d2).

 ```
 equation = universe.physics_equation('body').solve('my_unk')